marcglasberg/async_redux/README.md

 Note: If necessary, you can clear all references of that flag by doing `dispatch(WaitAction.clear("button-download"))`.

+You can also pass a delay to `WaitAction.add()` and `WaitAction.remove()` methods.
+Please refer to their method documentation for more information.

 ### Using BuiltValue, Freezed, or other similar code generator packages